yhaenggi/openttd-docker/README.md

     cp /usr/bin/qemu-{x86_64,arm,aarch64}-static .

 In case you want other arches, just add them in the ARCHES files and copy the corresponding qemu user static binary.
+If you want support for another archtitecture, open an issue.

 On some distros, you have to manually enable binfmt support: